Which Streaming Music Service Sounds the Best?

 Apple Music is the second biggest player in terms of paid subscriptions, with around 40 million subscribers and plans starting at $9.99/month.
 Of course the big advantage is seamless integration with iTunes and the well regarded Beats 1 Radio programming.
 The audio quality is always set at 256 kbps AAC for desktop use and you can get 256 kpbs via mobile by selecting "high quality" in the "Playback" settings of the app.
 It's worth mentioning that AAC is a better compression scheme with less loss than Spotify's Ogg Vorbis, so the 256 kbps from Apple Music is fairly equivalent to the 320 setting for Spotify.

 Pandora was one of the innovators in the streaming music arena, when their service launched back in 2005 it was one of the only games in town and they deserve credit for pioneering the idea of algorithm powered personalized radio.
 These days you can use Pandora's free version or pay $4.99 or $9.99/month for their tiered subscriptions.
-Pandora also uses AAC files for compression and is at a bit rate of 128 kbps for the free version and 192 kbps for the $4.99 option of Pandora One.
+Pandora also uses AAC files for compression at a bit rate of 128 kbps for the free version and 192 kbps for the $4.99 or $9.99 options.
 Pandora is definitely flagging behind both Spotify and Apple Music in the quality department.
-However, given that you can't choose the exact track you want to hear when using Pandora, it's really the digital equivalent of radio station and in many respects designed for more of a passive, background type experience.
+However, given that you can't choose the exact track you want to hear when using Pandora, it's really the digital equivalent of a radio station and in many respects designed for more of a passive, background type experience.
 Which is probably why it has an impressive 80 million users, but only about four million subscribers.